yayachenyi/yayachenyi.github.io/_pages/cv.md

   * Illinois Center for Transportation, University of Illinois at Urbana-Champaign
   * Duties included: Data analysis on Illinois's pavement data

+* Jan 2014 - Feb 2014: Intern
+  * Grameen Bank, Dhaka, Bangladesh
+  * Interviewed 3 customer families individually about the impact of Grameen Women-only strategy (97\% borrowers are women) to their families (happiness, family status, social impact)
+  * Submitted a report to the Head Office that discussed their Women-only strategy and possibly future situations with this strategy

 Publications
 ======